2br-2b/storybot-legal/TOS-draft.md

+# Notice: these terms are still a draft and are not legally binding!

 Note: these terms of service are based on [Automattic's Terms of Service](https://wordpress.com/tos/), as accessed on 2/27/2022.
 As with their terms of service, this document is released under CC BY-SA 4.0

 Last updated: 2/27/2023